 Dobes are robust, but they are not hearty enough to spend hours on end outside.
 They should live indoors with their families.
 It's important that they are well trained and socialized from a young age so they don't assume the alpha role in the house.
 Dobermans require frequent mental stimulation so they don't become bored and resort to destructive behaviors to pass the time.

 With their short coats and low body fat, Dobermans are not well adapted for outdoor living.
 However, this highly athletic breed needs to be taken outside multiple times per day for walks and play sessions in order to get enough exercise.
+With a shorter coat, they will appreciate a warm dog jacket when playing outside during colder months.
 Dobies benefit from a fenced-in backyard for long games of fetch.

 Dobes require abundant exercise and play to keep them healthy and prevent destructive behaviors.